avafinger/nanopi-a64-firmware/readme.md

-   - Board does not boot
+   - Board does not boot (what to do?)

-	In rare occasions the board does not boot despite Blue Led is on heartbeating or it enter in a boot cycle, it is usually safe to unplug the power cord but always check card integrity after that.
+	In rare occasions the board does not boot despite Blue Led is on heartbeating or it enters in a boot cycle (keep rebooting), it is usually safe to unplug the power cord but always check card integrity after that.

+	Try again to boot several times, sometimes it enters in the u-boot prompt.

+	Change SD CARD and repeat the process.

+	Find another USB Reader and repeat all over again with this USB Reader